drteeth/attend-elixir-talk/slides.md

 ## Pros:
 * Elixir and Commanded fit very well with ES/CQRS
-* Write side transactional boundaries are clearly drawn
-* Tailor and optimize read side as requirements change
 * Excellent for inter-service communication
 * Fun, everything is new